-We are proud to have been running NNAS courses for the past 8 years and are recognised as one of the regions leading providers.
+We are proud to have been running NNAS courses for the past eight years and are recognised as one of the region's leading providers.
 We are also one of only a few providers in the UK who are able to provide the NNAS Gold training and assessment in one course.

 - Use of maps and compass

 - Full instruction by a qualified International Mountain Leader